leonigmig/reclaim/docs/_sources/pages/transmission.rst.txt

 The Coming Transmission System
 ******************************

-described by `FSOL`_ as the journey from millennial claustrophobia to open-ended cosmic consciousness
+Described by `FSOL`_ as the journey from millennial claustrophobia to open-ended cosmic consciousness.

-To me the word psychedelia relates to the natural state of a child
+Psychedelia relates to the natural state of a child.
+Naive mirror neutrons captured in their elemental state of awe.
+The mirror can be the mimic, the memory, harmonious and engaged.

+The enemy of the overwrought defensive model that embeds nuerosis, fight, flight, freeze.

 ..  youtube:: fd8xV-WIgrE

-Mirror neutrons seem a closer match

-We have emotions thought of as unconscious, or deeper than conscious constructs and foundations
+Able to speak and hear - highly evolved categories.
+We ourselves are simply complex disturbances of quantum fields, able to emit and recieve.
+We have emotions thought of as unconscious, or deeper than conscious constructs and foundations.
+These internal fields are how we tell stories to ourselves as we pass through time.

-The mirror can be the mimic, the memory, harmonious and engaged.
-Or the overwrought defensive model that embeds nuerosis, fight, flight, freeze.

-The layer in between the stable and the varying
+Ordered reflections.
+Dreams and visions and emotions.
+The layer in between the stable and the varying.

-Able to speak and hear - highly evolved categories

-through a practice of deep listening, an awareness of the spatiality of sound phenomenon

-Take some of these escapist ideas seriously
+Through a practice of deep listening, an awareness of the spatiality of sound phenomenon.
+Take some of these escapist ideas seriously.

 .. _FSOL: http://fsolnews.blogspot.com/